-What about the ones who want to use companies with a a more local focus of books?
-For those who want to buy books in Nigeria there is a brilliant post you can find here.
+What about the ones who want to use companies with a more local focus of books?
+For those who want to buy books in Nigeria, there is a brilliant post you can find here.
 For the rest of us here are a few options to look for books for purchases.
 Some aren’t very good for buying books but they give an opportunity for authors to sell their books.

 OLX has branded itself as the biggest marketplace for Kenyan products with a marketing blitz on all media.
 If you haven’t heard of OLX you have not been sampling any media content in Kenya in the last year truth be told.
 So when you visit the site you would expect to find books on there.
 The first search I made online was for books.
 The first books I saw there were in actual fact portable computers; HP Pavilion Sleekbook, PowerBook G4 Apple laptop, HP Pro book there were a few others but very few books in the sense of the written word.
-There was one listing of three novels by Booker Prize winning novelist Margaret Atwood at 150 which allowed me to realise that there was a Books-CDs-DVDs section in the site which I immediately clicked to.
-Here I found three pages of several types of books including Pulitzer winner John Updike at 150 again and Nurruddin Farah by a user called LitFan who seems to list all the really good stuff, a recipe book, a dictionary and other such books.
+There was one listing of three novels by Booker Prize-winning novelist Margaret Atwood at 150 which allowed me to realise that there was a Books-CDs-DVDs section in the site which I immediately clicked to.
+Here I found three pages of several types of books including Pulitzer winner John Updike at 150 again and Nurruddin Farah by a user called LitFan who seems to list all the really good stuff, a recipe book, a dictionary, and other such books.

-The selection of books leave a lot to be desired and I wouldn’t recommend it for a person looking for books regularly.
+The selection of books leaves a lot to be desired and I wouldn’t recommend it for a person looking for books regularly.
 There are some bargains like Noviolet Bulawayo at Kshs500 in there if you want to look but I doubt if you will get too many of your favourite books.

 If you are an author looking to sell your book this is not a bad place to place your titles as it is heavily advertised in Kenyan media.
-The payment is between the seller and buyer.
+The payment is between the seller and the buyer.

 - Text Book Centre

 The Text Book Centre is the biggest book store chain in Kenya with seven branches around the country.
-To buy their books you can visit the company’s website where you can have your book delivered as long as it is costs more than Kshs1,000.
+To buy their books you can visit the company’s website where you can have your book delivered as long as it costs more than Kshs1,000.
 This shouldn’t be too difficult seeing as many books cost around that figure when new in this town.
 So you just go on there and click in a book like say Taiye Selasie’s Ghana Must Go then add to cart then fill out the form and make your payment and wait for your book.
 The advantage here is that they have quite a large variety of books our friends at Text Book Centre.

-For those who would be bothered filling their house with books then Text Book Centre allows you to download E-Books at their E-Kitabu portal.
-The books on there as far as I can see are quite diverse; academics, art and architecture, biographies and memories, health and fitness etc. Also in there is a literary fiction section with books such as… OK I didn’t seem to be seeing any books by Africans on the first page which really upsets me.
+For those who would be bothered to fill their house with books then Text Book Centre allows you to download E-Books at their E-Kitabu portal.
+The books on there as far as I can see are quite diverse; academics, art, and architecture, biographies and memories, health and fitness etc. Also in there is a literary fiction section with books such as… OK I didn’t seem to be seeing any books by Africans on the first page which really upsets me.
 They say that that there are on there so there must be Africans in the catalogue.
 Wait, Chimamanda Adichie’s Half of a Yellow Sun on page 2 at Kshs1,230; breaaaathe.

 You can buy using Mpesa as well as credit card in this case.

-The one year old website is one of the biggest online marketplaces in Kenya so you would expect to get quite a few books on there.
+The one-year-old website is one of the biggest online marketplaces in Kenya so you would expect to get quite a few books on there.
 Unfortunately, all that is categorized on there are travel and project management books.
-And its only the travel section that has books at the moment with guides to East Africa in there.
+And it’s only the travel section that has books at the moment with guides to East Africa in there.

-The Nigerian version of Jumia is much better that its Kenyan counterpart as it have a large variety of books including biographies, business, finance and of course my favourite fiction.
+The Nigerian version of Jumia is much better than its Kenyan counterpart as it have a large variety of books including biographies, business, finance and of course my favourite fiction.
 The only problem with that fiction section is that a search for your usual suspects like Jude Idibia, Chimamanda Adichie, Noviolet Bulawayo, Zukiswa Wanner, Aminatta Forna and the rest you get no returns.
 This is a website that is not talking to publishers clearly.

-The Kenyan arm of Jumia is potentially very useful to book sellers as it doesn’t have too many books on there and the company has a lot of brand equity with advertising online.
+The Kenyan arm of Jumia is potentially very useful to booksellers as it doesn’t have too many books on there and the company has a lot of brand equity with advertising online.